AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/using-adaptive-forms-with-sales-force-integration-tutorial.md

 ## Prerequisites {#prerequisites}

-In this article, we will walk through the process of creating Data Source with Salesforce
+In this article, we walk through the process of creating Data Source with Salesforce

 Prerequisites for this tutorial: